-Librarians at NCSU Libraries have been instrumental in pursuing a system-wide membership to the Open Textbook Network and strong supporters of NC LIVE's Open Education North Carolina project. which has saved more than $10 million since 2018.
+Librarians in the NC State University Libraries have been instrumental in pursuing a system-wide membership to the Open Textbook Network and strong supporters of NC LIVE's Open Education North Carolina project. which has saved more than $10 million since 2018.

 Campus Entities Most Active in Efforts Advancing OER: